argentlabs/argent-gifting-contracts/README.md

 ### Through the factory

 It is also possible for someone else to pay for the claim.
 To do this, the dapp should ask the recipient to provide a valid signature using the private key.
-The object they need to sign is as follows: `ClaimExternal { receiver }`, which ensures that the user acknowledges and approves only a specific recipient.
-This signature can then be used as an argument when calling `claim_external` on the factory.
+The SNIP-12 compliant message the user must sign is as follows: `ClaimExternal { receiver }`.
+This ensures that the user acknowledges and approves only a specific recipient.
+This signature should then be used as an argument when calling `claim_external` on the factory.

 ## Cancelling Gifts